slowernews/wisdom-tldr/chapters/chapter_3_action.md

 -- Paulo Coelho*
 > *"While we wait for life, life passes."
 -- Seneca*
-- The best time to plant a tree was 20 years ago.
-The second best time is right now. -- chinese proverb -->
+> *"The best time to plant a tree was 20 years ago.
+The second best time is right now."
+-- Chinese proverb*
+-->

 > *"About 99% of the time, the right time is right now."